Mozhi (film)

 The film was launched in 2006 and shot at several locations in India and Mauritius.
-Vidyasagar scored the music while lyrics were written by Vairamuthu.
+Vidyasagar scored the music while the lyrics were written by Vairamuthu.
 Mu.
 Kasivishwanathan handled the editing and K. V. Guhan worked as the cinematographer.
 The dialogues were written by Viji.
-The film was released on 23 February 2007 and emerged a critical and commercial success.
+The film was released on 23 February 2007 and emerged as a critical and commercial success.